butaca/covid19uy.com/content/_index.en.md

 ---
 title: "Coronavirus COVID-19 in Uruguay | #StayHome"
 subtitle: Stay home!
 description: Evolution of Coronavirus COVID-19 in Uruguay.
 Charts updated daily with official information.
-If you don't want to appear on this site, stay home.
+If you can, stay home.
 date: 2020-03-23T22:07:13-0300
 lastmod: 2020-08-04T20:43:12-0300
 sitemap: